Healthy Postnatal Diet for Indian Moms | SuperBottoms

 IMPORTANT NOTE – Sometimes depression can also be triggered by additional work and your child falling sick or having health issues.
 Using Reusable Diapers can lead to fewer rashes and skin-related health issues.

-1. Eat protein in adequate quantities.
+• Eat protein in adequate quantities.

-3. Eat fiber-rich fruits and vegetables.
+• Eat fiber-rich fruits and vegetables.

-4. Avoid packaged and processed food.
+• Avoid packaged and processed food.

 70% of new moms experience baby blues, and one in seven women experience postpartum depression.
-You can read about Postpartum Depression Symptoms, Diagnosis & Treatment.
+You can read about Postpartum Depression Symptoms, Diagnosis and Treatment.
 Food can also play an essential role in helping you if you are experiencing baby blues or are diagnosed with postpartum depression.
 Consuming foods that are high in tryptophan and low in serotonin can help you.
-Speak to an expert to get a personalized diet plan if diagnosed with postpartum depression.
+Speak to an expert to get a personalised diet plan if diagnosed with postpartum depression.

-What To Avoid In Postpartum Diet
+What To Avoid in Postpartum Diet

 A healthy diet combined with a good night's sleep, an active lifestyle, and postpartum exercises (Read about postpartum workout HERE) is the key to faster recovery and healthy life after childbirth.

-Common Questions New Parents Ask
+Common Questions New Parents Ask (FAQs):

-Q1 How much water should be a part of my postpartum diet?
+Q1.
+How much water should be a part of my postpartum diet?

-Q3 Can I consume alcohol postpartum?
+Q3.
+Can I consume alcohol postpartum?

+Ans.
 Keeping away from alcohol is the safest thing to do after a C-section or even after vaginal birth for at least 6 – 8 weeks.
 After that, if you decide to have a drink, stick to light drinking and avoid frequent drinking.

 Best Sellers

-27% OFF
+40% OFF

 Cart